OpenGeoHub/spatial-sampling-ml/docs/resampling.md

 ```

 which shows a difference: the RMSE drops for 10–20% and the `regr.glm` learner is
 now also significant.
-In the previous example, it is possible that the Ensemble
+In the previous example, it is possible that the `regr.glm` model
-ML was possibly shadowed by the fitting power of ranger and Cubist, while after
+was possibly _shadowed_ by the fitting power of ranger and Cubist, while after
-more strict CV, also more simple models seem to be comparable.
+more strict CV, also more simple models seem to perform with a comparable accuracy.

 We can produce predictions using the Ensemble ML model developed with blocking by running: